Pfizer says COVID-19 vaccine will cost $110-$130 per dose

 A Pfizer executive said Thursday that the price reflects increased costs for switching to single-dose vials and commercial distribution.
 The executive, Angela Lukin, said the price was well below the thresholds “for what would be considered a highly effective vaccine.”

+The drugmaker said last year that it was charging the U.S. $19.50 per dose, and that it had three tiers of pricing globally, depending on each country's financial situation.
+In June, the company said the U.S. government would buy an additional 105 million doses in a deal that amounted to roughly $30 per shot.
+The government has the option to purchase more doses after that.

-Pfizer’s two-shot vaccine debuted in late 2020 and is easily the most common preventive shot that has been used to fight COVID-19 in the U.S.
+Pfizer’s two-shot vaccine debuted in late 2020 and has been the most common preventive shot used to fight COVID-19 in the U.S.

 More than 375 million doses of the original vaccine, which Pfizer developed with the German drugmaker BioNTech, have been distributed in the U.S., according to the Centers for Disease Control and Prevention.